-Consortium students completing an ODU master's thesis should register for PSYC 698 (Research) and PSYC (699) Thesis instead of Research in Clinical Psychology following the Research Fundamentals/Research Methods course.
-In addition to completing the master's thesis, clinical students must meet all the requirements for the M.S. degree at ODU.
-Clinical students obtaining a master's degree from ODU will then work on their thesis proposal in the Research Fundamentals/Research Methods course instead of a Foundational Research Project proposal.
-Although completion of the core courses is typically a prerequisite for beginning work on the thesis (including registration for PSYC 698 and 699), clinical students may enroll in PSYC 698 in the same semester in which they complete the courses.
+Consortium students completing an ODU master's thesis should register for PSYC 698 (Research) and PSYC 699 (Thesis) under the ODU thesis chair instead of Research in Clinical Psychology in the 2nd year.
+In addition to completing the master's thesis, students must meet all the requirements for the M.S. degree at ODU

-Current degree requirements may be found at:
+Current degree requirements may be found at: http://odu.edu/academics/programs/masters/psychology

-http://odu.edu/academics/programs/masters/psychology

-Comprehensive Examinations
+Comprehensive Examination

 In the Spring semester of Year 3, each student is evaluated by means of written and oral examinations that assess ethical, research, clinical, and multicultural competence and readiness for doctoral candidacy and internship training.
 The Comprehensive Examination Committee, consisting of at least one representative from each institution constructs, administers, and scores the examinations.
 The committee provides feedback on the students' performance with recommendations of (1) pass; (2) non-pass/remediation required; or (3) fail to the Advisory Panel.
 Students must pass all sections of the Comprehensive Examination before entering candidacy and applying for internship.

 Students are notified of their results as soon as possible after the test results are received by the Directors and the Advisory Panel.
 Each student is provided with written feedback on individual areas of relative strengths and weaknesses as evidenced by performance on the examination.
 This information can be used to formulate goals for clinical activities during the advanced training year and to identify academic areas requiring further review.

-• Written Exam
+Written Exam